 The problem with people is that they do not immediately realize that they are not getting enough water until they suffer the more serious adverse effects of dehydration.
-To save you from the trouble and unnecessary medical bills, here are 5 dehydration symptoms and signs that you must watch out for because it could save your life.
+To save you from the trouble and unnecessary medical bills, here are five dehydration symptoms and signs that you must watch out for because it could save your life

-When you’re doing intense physical activities, it is normal for your muscles to feel tired.
-However, if you’re experiencing muscle cramps, then this may be a sign that you’re losing water and salt.
-Widespread tightness in your muscles is hydration symptoms and signs of sodium deficit and is entirely different from an overworked tissue which is only experienced in a small area.
+General tightness in your muscles is hydration symptoms and signs of sodium deficit.
+This is entirely different from an overworked tissue that is only experienced in a small area of the body.
 Sodium plays a crucial role in retaining water.
-Hence, it is also recommended to drink sports beverages that can replenish the sodium in your body.
+Hence, it is also recommended that you drink sports beverages that can replenish the sodium in your body.

-You’ll know you’re dehydrated if your skin lacks elasticity and doesn’t bounce back quickly.
-Keep in mind that a hydrated skin should appear doughy—so if your skin looks shriveled and dry, it’s time to drink water or beverages infused with electrolytes and sodium.
+You will know you are dehydrated if your skin lacks elasticity and does not bounce back quickly.
+Keep in mind that hydrated skin should appear doughy—so if your skin looks shriveled and dry, it is time to drink water or beverages infused with electrolytes and sodium.

 Although there are recommendations on daily water intake based on studies, the amount of water that the body needs vary from one person to another.
 And, in some cases, dependent on a lot of factors.
 Some of these factors include how active your lifestyle is, the condition of your health, and where you live.